-Next, we assist the client in creating alignment and mindset change around the go-to-market strategy.
-This often takes the form of Engage Maps, in which participants explore and deepen their understanding of the new strategy, and simulations, in which the salespeople temporarily adopt the mindset required by the new strategy and build their comfort and belief in it.
+Typically, the work of BTS begins with assistance to the client in creating alignment and mindset change around the go-to-market strategy.
+This often takes the form of Engage Maps, in which participants explore and deepen their understanding of the new strategy, and simulation, in which the salespeople temporarily adopt the mindset required by the new strategy and build their comfort and belief in it.